aevalo/qhack/README.md

 # qhack
-A repository for mirroring Thomas Biskups QHack
+A repository for my game project based on Thomas Biskups QHack